arunsupe/semantic-grep/Readme.md

 }
 ```

-## Word2Vec Model
+## Word Embedding Model
-- sgrep requires a Word2Vec model in binary format.
-You can use pre-trained models like Google's Word2Vec model or train your own using tools like gensim.
+`sgrep` requires a word embedding model in __binary__ format.
+You can use pre-trained models (like Google's Word2Vec, or Stanford NLP's GloVe) or train your own using tools like gensim.
 - Download and unzip the .bin file locally and update the config.json.
     - Google's Word2Vec: from https://github.com/mmihaltz/word2vec-GoogleNews-vectors
     - A slim version: GoogleNews-vectors-negative300-SLIM.bin.gz model from https://github.com/eyaler/word2vec-slim/ (thanks to eyaler)
+    - Stanford NLP group's Global Vectors for Word Representation (glove) model is in text format at the [source](https://nlp.stanford.edu/projects/glove/).
+The 6 billion tokens, 400K vocab, uncased, 300d model is mirrored (in the correct binary format) in this repo's `models/glove` directory.
 - download-model.sh is a simple helper script to download the small word2vec model hosted by eyaler and save it in models/googlenews-slim/ directory

+## A word about word2vec vs glove
+Word2Vec focuses on local context (words occuring close to each other in text) while GloVe leverages global co-occurrence statistics ([explaination](https://machinelearninginterview.com/topics/natural-language-processing/what-is-the-difference-between-word2vec-and-glove/)).
+For practical purposes, they seem equivalent.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.